-Update for September, 2018: As we predicted, Singapore lost its first place spot to New Zealand.
-You might want to see our article about countries that could be the next Singapore.
+Update for 2023: As predicted, Singapore lost its first place spot to New Zealand soon after we published this article.
+You might be interested in reading our list of countries that could be the next Singapore.

 For the past decade, Singapore has led the world in being the best place for business.
 Consistently ranked as number one, the country boasts impressive conditions which most nations are still working towards.